 - Lower expenses: I looked at the Copywrite information in the front of a few of Touchwood’s cookbooks and knew that they often let authors do their own photography.
 This meant I wouldn’t have to pay for a photographer or a food stylist.

-- Direct sales: I’m hoping to be able to sell the cookbook directly through my blogs.
-Then, instead of earning a small royalty on the cover price, I will be able to earn the full bookseller’s price.
+- Direct sales: I am able to sell the cookbook directly through my blogs.
+Then, instead of earning a small royalty on the cover price (about $2), I can earn the full bookseller’s rate ($14).

-- Google’s EAT: Google is really into EAT (Expertise, Authoritativeness and Trustworthiness).
-Having a traditionally published book could help improve my google search rankings.
+- Google’s EAT: Google is really into EAT (Expertise, Authoritativeness, and Trustworthiness).
+Having a traditionally published book helped improve my google search rankings.
 And the fact is, as a full-time blogger, I mostly get paid by having people visit my websites.